nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 ```

 {% callout type="note" title="Usage with Module Federation" %}
-When using Tailwind with Module Federation, Tailwind starts its purge at the host application, and only includes direct
+When using Tailwind with Module Federation, Tailwind starts scanning files at the host application, and only includes direct
 dependencies of that application.
 As the other applications in the Module Federation are not direct dependencies, but
 rather runtime dependencies, this can lead to missing classes from being included in your generated Tailwind css file.